viralpandey/custom-elements/README.md

-> My attempt to thank every single individual who knowingly or unknowingly contributed to the development of this website.
+> This is my attempt to thank every single individual who knowingly or unknowingly contributed to the development of this website.

 1. Typography
 -------------